Författare

 Andrew Hartman är en uppskattad författare inom Samhälle och politik med totalt 2 böcker tillgängliga på Bokkollen, utgivna hos The University of Chicago Press.

-Bland verken finns Karl Marx in America, som toppar listan över Andrew Hartmans populäraste böcker.
+Bland verken finns War for the Soul of America, Second Edition, som toppar listan över Andrew Hartmans populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 På Bokkollen gör vi det enkelt att navigera i Andrew Hartmans författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.